 Landscaping in front yards must meet the following standards:

 - Landscaping needs to be installed between the front of house and the sidewalk or the front property line where no sidewalk exists.

 - at least one tree and

 - a combination of lawn, shrubs or ground cover.

 - At least 30 percent of the entire front yard must be live plant material (excluding tree canopies).
-This amount may be reduced to 15 percent if artificial turf is used.
-Where artificial turf is used, the standards found here must be met.
+Artificial turf that meets the standards found here can be used in place of live plant material.
 The remaining areas, if any, can be nonliving ground covers such as rock or bark mulch or artificial turf.

 Side Yards Adjacent to a Street

 On corner lots, landscaping must be installed in all areas between the sidewalk (or side property line where no sidewalk exists) and the side of the house between the front property line and the rear property line which are visible from the street.

 - To download a Residential Landscaping information sheet, click here.